karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 just Testcontainers.
 So, talk to your team.
 If your team is okay with Testcontainers and sees the benefits it offers and it seems like a feasible thing, then go ahead and use it :)

+### A list of all the solutions that we discussed about

+Most of the ideas of below solutions are more applicable for CI environments than local machines.
+I'm going to list only CI related solutions, assuming that running integration tests in local machine is not as complex as running it in CI

+- Test area inside an always running external component
+- Test area inside an always running external component with random test data in integration tests
+- For every test, a temporary test area inside an always running external component
+- For every test, run external components on-demand with the help of CI system
+- For every test, run external components on-demand with the help of scripts, using containers or VMs
+- For every test, run external components on-demand with the help of Testcontainers library, Docker and programmatic test code

+### Conclusion

+If you notice, a lot of the solutions we discussed with Continuous Integration in mind.
+In local machine, the use case is much simpler.
+CI system and it's use case, features and environment brings in it's own complexity.

+I spoke about a lot of different solutions just to give you a gist of what's out there and what's possible, and what are the different possible issues and how you can solve them.
+Instead of just telling Testcontainers is The thing you need to use.

+Excuse me if some of the situations and possible problems I solved seemed very hypothetical in your perspective.
+I was just thinking out loud and also trying to think of different possible solutions.
+I guess you could think of more :)

+How was this post?
+Let me know in the comments section! :) Shoot your questions too in the comments section